-Out of nowhere, my son was afraid to sleep alone, and if I’m being honest, I was about to flip my lid and give him a real-life mommy monster.
+Out of nowhere, my son was afraid to sleep alone, and if I’m being honest, I was about to give him a real-life mommy monster.
 We’d been at this for over an hour.

 “Son, you’re fine.
 There are no monsters in here.
 Remember?”

 The desperation in both our voices was palpable.
 Him desperate for me to stay.
 Me desperate to leave.
 I was pleading with him at this point.

 How do I go from thinking “this moment is fleeting” to completely teetering on “the verge of a mommy volcano” ?